msuud/Sorting-and-Path-finding-Visualizer/README.md

 Sorting Visualizer includes these sorting algorithms :
-BUbble Sort, Merge Sort, Selection Sort and Insertion Sort And also this project consists of Dijkstra's Algorithm ie. Path-finding algorithm Visualizer.
+Bubble Sort, Merge Sort, Selection Sort and Insertion Sort And also this project consists of Dijkstra's Algorithm ie. Path-finding algorithm Visualizer.